mbbu/16S_Accreditation/Dada2_report.md

 ![RawQualityProfileReverse](https://user-images.githubusercontent.com/68329457/113710801-d5e5fd80-96ec-11eb-825b-84a40fb9c623.png)

-These details informed the trimming procedure that was performed on DADA2.
+These details informed the trimming procedure performed on DADA2.
-Trimming parameters were set to retain ~ 230 bp forward reads and 200bp reverse reads.
-This is because forward reads maintain better quality throughout with the quality dropping at the end around position 230, the reverse reads quality drops singnificantly at about position 200.
-Using the barcode and reverse primer metadata, the first 25 and last 25 nucleotides were trimmed as well so as to remain with the true reads.
-The maximum expect error was set at 3 for both forward and reverse reads.
+We set the trimming parameters to retain ~ 230 bp forward reads and 200bp reverse reads.
+This is because forward reads maintain better quality throughout, with the quality dropping at the end around position 230, the reverse reads quality drops significantly at about position 200.
+Using the barcode and reverse primer metadata, we trimmed the first 25 and last 25 nucleotides to remain with the true reads.
+We set the maximum expect error at 3 for both forward and reverse reads.
 ```
   Parameters
   maxEE=c(3,3),